Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations: Tests and convergence study

 \subsection{Performance tests}

-First, we estimate the run-time performance of \codename{} when propagating photons within the AMR structure of the RayGal light-cone.
-Since the MPI and multithreading parallelizations are almost `embarrassingly parallel', that is there are little to no communication between tasks/thread, we expect \codename{} to scale almost linearly with the number of CPUs.
-Furthermore, the number of steps per photon depends on the stop criterion, size of the light-cone and the number of integration steps per AMR cell chosen by the user.
+First, we estimated the run-time performance of \codename{} when propagating photons within the AMR structure of the RayGal light cone.
+As the MPI and multithreading parallelizations are almost `embarrassingly parallel', that is there is little to no communication between tasks, we expect \codename{} to scale almost linearly with the number of cores.
+Furthermore, the number of steps per photon depends on the stop criterion, the size of the light cone, and the number of integration steps per AMR cell chosen by the user.
 Therefore, the relevant quantity to estimate the performances of \codename{} is the time needed to perform a single integration step.
 This run-time depends on the integrator (we implemented the Euler integration as well as RK4, however only the latter is used) but also on the type of integration.
-We can identify four types of trajectories which will give different run-times: \begin{itemize} \item FLRW: At any photon location, we assign the gravitational field of an FLRW Universe to compute the geodesic equations. \item NGP, CIC, TSC: We use the NGP, CIC and TSC interpolation schemes to estimate the gravitational field from the AMR grid. \end{itemize} To perform our tests, we run \codename{} on the French supercomputer Irene, on the Skylake partition composed of Intel Xeon Platinum 8168 processors.
+We can identify four types of trajectories, which will give different run times: \begin{itemize} \item FLRW: At any photon location, we assign the gravitational field of an FLRW universe to compute the geodesic equations. \item NGP, CIC, TSC: We use the NGP, CIC, and TSC interpolation schemes to estimate the gravitational field from the AMR grid. \end{itemize} To perform our tests, we run \codename{} on the French supercomputer Irene, on the Skylake partition composed of Intel Xeon Platinum 8168 processors.
 We propagate a photon in a given direction of the narrow light-cone of RayGal (with 400 deg$^2$ aperture and maximum redshift $z = 10$) using a single CPU (and single thread).
 We show the results in \cref{tab:performances}.